HaolinZhong/Flash-Sale-Mall/README.md

 - Optimized order creation by storing item stock in Redis and implementing asynchronous transaction of order creation & item stock reduction with **RocketMQ**, ensured final data consistency.

-- Set up limited item access tokens and fixed thread pool to flatten excessive amount of requests.
+- Set up limited item access tokens and fixed thread pool to flatten excessive number of requests.

 - Applied verification code and **Guava Rate Limiter** for anti-scalper.